 This needs no introduction.
 Ask for feedback in regard to everything and seriously take into consideration what the majority of your users say.
 Customers always like to be listened to, and see that their suggestions helped improve a product in a certain way.
 They could even give you an idea of a new feature or merchandise

 EA games recently created a The Sims 4 survey after noticing growing frustration with some elements in the game.
 There, they included many options that were already talked about by the community.
 So far, the reactions were mostly positive.
-That’s a great example of a simple act of asking for feedback can influence people's opinion.
+That’s a great example of a simple act of asking for feedback can influence people's opinions.

 A good way to maintain connections with customers is to turn the tables around and place them in the position of expert.
-Ask them how they would change your product, invite them for beta testing and even ask them questions about services unrelated to your brand.
+Ask them how they would change your product, invite them for beta testing, and even ask them questions about services unrelated to your brand.
 Asking customers about which software you can use, or a location for a new office is a great way to connect and make recipients feel that you truly value their opinions.

 A great apology needs to have three elements.
 Specificity, remorse, and next steps.
 You need to know what you’re apologizing for, be sincere, and promise to do better from now on.

 In 2011, Netflix transitioned from DVD delivery to a streaming device, but not without a hiccup.
 First, they decided to treat those options as separate entities.
 Then, they changed the pricing, from $9.99 for the all-in-one package to $7.99 for each product.
 Understandingly, people who wanted both were upset with over 60% price increase and spoke up.
-As a response, the CEO Reed Hastings, issued an open letter.
+As a response, CEO Reed Hastings issued an open letter.
 He admitted the mistake, apologized and promised to fix the problem he created.
 With a well-done apology and immediate action, Netflix is still very much relevant and poses as an example for other companies who made a mistake.